John Saxon: Teen idol

-Saxon had the lead in a low budget teen film, Rock, Pretty Baby (1956) which became an unexpected success and established Saxon as a teen idol.
+Saxon had the lead in a low-budget teen film, Rock, Pretty Baby (1956), which became an unexpected success and established Saxon as a teen idol.
 Universal executives were pleased, and Ross Hunter announced he would be in Teach Me How To Cry.
 Saxon quickly reprised his Rock, Pretty Baby role in a sequel, Summer Love (1958).
 By this time, he was getting about 3,000 fan letters a week.
 He then made Teach Me How to Cry with Sandra Dee, which was retitled The Restless Years (1958).

-Universal put him in an "A film", This Happy Feeling (1958), directed by Blake Edwards, where Saxon romanced Debbie Reynolds in support of Curt Jurgens.
+Universal put him in an "A" film, This Happy Feeling (1958), directed by Blake Edwards, where Saxon romanced Debbie Reynolds in support of Curt Jurgens.
 MGM borrowed him to appear opposite Sandra Dee in The Reluctant Debutante (1958), for director Vincente Minnelli, which was widely seen.
 Saxon was billed third, beneath Rex Harrison and Kay Kendall.
-He had a support role in a large budget Biblical drama about Simon Peter, The Big Fisherman (1959) for director Frank Borzage, starring Howard Keel.
+He had a support role in a large-budget Biblical drama about Simon Peter, The Big Fisherman (1959) for director Frank Borzage, starring Howard Keel.
 Released by Buena Vista instead of Universal-International, it was a financial disappointment.

-In August 1958, Saxon signed a three-picture deal with Hecht-Hill-Lancaster the first of which was to be the main role in Cry Tough (1959), a film about juvenile delinquents.
-He was meant to follow it with The Ballad at Cat Ballou (not made for years later, with Jane Fonda).
-Instead, for HHL he worked with another major director, John Huston, in the Western The Unforgiven (1960), playing an Indian in support of Burt Lancaster and Audrey Hepburn.
+In August 1958, Saxon signed a three-picture deal with Hecht-Hill-Lancaster, the first of which was to be the main role in Cry Tough (1959), a film about juvenile delinquents.
+He was meant to follow it with The Ballad of Cat Ballou (not made until years later, with Jane Fonda).
+Instead, for HHL, he worked with another major director, John Huston, in the Western The Unforgiven (1960), playing an Indian in support of Burt Lancaster and Audrey Hepburn.
 Back at Universal, he remained in a supporting role for Portrait in Black (1960), reunited with Dee, with Lana Turner and Anthony Quinn.

-He appeared in the Western Posse from Hell (1961) with Audie Murphy and guest starred in television series like General Electric Theater and The Dick Powell Theatre.
+He appeared in the Western Posse from Hell (1961) with Audie Murphy and guest-starred in television series, including General Electric Theater and The Dick Powell Theatre.
 "I want to do all sorts of character parts," he said in 1960.

-Saxon played a serial killer soldier in War Hunt (1962) and had a small role in the comedy success Mr. Hobbs Takes a Vacation (1962).
+Saxon played a serial-killer soldier in War Hunt (1962) and had a small role in the comedy success Mr. Hobbs Takes a Vacation (1962).